syncfusion-content/windowsforms-docs/WindowsForms/dockingmanager/TDI-Window.md

 ## Freeze to document state

-`FreezeToDocumentState` function helps to freeze the docking window state in Document and docking manager will not allows to move the child window to any other state.
+The [FreezeToDocumentState](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DockingManager~FreezeToDocumentState.html) function of docking manager helps to freeze the docking window state in Document and docking manager will not allows to move the child window to any other state.

 {% tabs %}